fkaltman/whats-for-lunch/README.md

 <img src="https://imgur.com/ir8JMlV.png" alt="Screenshot of the calendar page with a day selected" width="200" />
 <img src="https://imgur.com/Xsvx4sO.png" alt="Screenshot of the takeout options page linking to nearby restaurants" width="200" />

-## ⚠️ Disclaimer
+## Notes

-This app was originally developed to serve employees of the Blind's To Go corporate office in Paramus.
-However, it was created independently as a personal project.
-Blind's To Go is not responsible for the content of this app or for any actions a user might take while using it.
+This app was originally built for employees at Blind’s To Go’s Paramus office, but it is an independent personal project.
+Blind’s To Go is not responsible for its content or use.

-*Note: Original commit history removed; project active March 2023–January 2025.*
+This repository was reorganized in January 2025 to simplify the folder structure (originally created with create-react-app).
+During that process, commit history was reset, but the project was actively developed from March 2023 through January 2025.